 I had a lot of fun designing this coloring page.
-For the original size of this image, perfect for printing, click here.
-This link takes you to my flickr gallery where you can view, save and print this image in a variety of sizes.
+If you're interested in coloring this page yourself, here's the printout.
+This link takes you to my Flickr gallery, where you can view, save and print this image in a variety of sizes.
 Be sure to choose "scale to fit" or "fit to window" if your print preview shows the skull too big or too small.

 You Will Need